shipsing/podman-desktop/WEBSITE_CONTRIBUTING.md

 ## Pull request previews

-On each pull request, we use ArgosCI to do screenshot-comparison to check for any major changes.
+On each pull request, we use ArgosCI to do screenshot comparisons to check for any major changes.
 This may have to be manually approved.

 ## Formatting and lint checking